LeoGori/parallel-grep/README.md

-# grep parallelization with MPI
+# Grep parallelization with MPI
 This project consists in a simplified implementation of a **string matching algorithm**, with the introduction of parallel computation through the use of [**Microsoft MPI**](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi) APIs.

 ## Code Description